Graph paper reading road to relaunch and 1, 2, 3 with laptop, notebook, and pen

 Being admitted after a deferral depends a good deal on the specific school.
 Read the letter closely and check online to see if the school has a history of accepting fewer early applicants and therefore your chances are better.
 Since schools are more inclined to extend offers to students they believe will accept admission, this is critical.
 It’s still important not to put all your eggs in one basket—focus energy on the other schools on your list once you have completed the above tasks.

 Don't let a deferral get you down!
-Check out our College Admission section for more advice.
+Check out all the blogs and articles in our College Admission section for more advice.

 Like what you’re reading?